mamebb2023/react-app/README.md

 ### Prerequisites

-Node.js and npm (or yarn) installed on your machine.
-Download and install them from the official website if you don't have them already: [Node.js](https://nodejs.org/)
+[Node.js](https://nodejs.org/) and npm (or yarn) installed on your machine.
+Download and install them from the official website if you don't have them already.

 ### Installation